tensorflow/docs/site/en/api_docs/python/tf/keras/experimental/LinearModel.md

 This method can be overridden to support custom evaluation logic.
 This method is called by <a href="../../../tf/keras/Model.md#make_test_function"><code>Model.make_test_function</code></a>.

-This function should contain the mathemetical logic for one step of evaluation.
+This function should contain the mathematical logic for one step of evaluation.
 This typically includes the forward pass, loss calculation, and metrics updates.